laurens-in/workshop-browser2021-slides/index.md

 ## Part III
 **Generative Music & Authority**

-Note: One last thing i would like to discuss is the relationship between generative music and authority.
+Note: But what about the authority of the generative artwork?
 For this I will introduce a new line of thinking:

 ----